We’re launching a mental health reporting team. You can help direct our coverage

 Anxiety and depression are commonplace and increasing at alarming rates among children.
 Substance abuse, suicide and eating disorders also are on the rise.

-In the Puget Sound region, Seattle Children’s l has seen a disturbing increase in visits for psychiatric emergencies, and schools are grappling with the effects of trauma and stress on students’ ability to learn.
+In the Puget Sound region, Seattle Children’s has seen a disturbing increase in visits for psychiatric emergencies, and schools are grappling with the effects of trauma and stress on students’ ability to learn.

 Adding to the challenge: a worrying shortage of therapists and other options for treatment.

 We hope to explore these issues and more through our mental health project.
 A team of two reporters, an editor and an engagement editor will run the initiative, collaborating with other newsroom teams covering issues such as education and homelessness.
-The project is funded for two years by Ballmer Group, a national nonprofit, and we hope to continue it through additional fundraising.
+The project is funded for two years by Ballmer Group, a national organization focused on economic mobility for children and families, and we hope to continue it through additional fundraising.

 Please fill out the form below and tell us what you’d like to learn from our coverage.
 What topics interest you most?
 What questions do you have about mental and behavioral health?
 Do you have tips or story ideas to share?